indeedeng/imhotep-builder-jira/README.md

 of the field.
 The History section, by contrast, will use the internal representation (customfield_XXXXX).
 The History section just has a From, a string representation of that From, and corresponding To and string representation of that To.
 The To and To String (or From and From String) are JIRA's way of handling things like Primary Keys.
 Imagine a field with a limited number of options (like country).
 Each of those countries would have their own ID.
 So the To field would have the ID, and the ToString field would contain the name of the country.
-The Jira Actions
-Indexer usually (but not always) wants the String representation of the field.
+The builder usually (but not always) wants the String representation of the field.

 As an example, the Fields section might contain this:
 ```json